sign-language-processing/sign-language-processing.github.io/src/index.md

 on several tasks such as video-to-gloss, gloss-to-text, and video-to-text.
 The approach allows leveraging external data such as parallel data for spoken language machine translation.

+@dataset:joshi-etal-2023-isltranslate introduce ISLTranslate, a large translation dataset for Indian Sign Language based on publicly available educational videos intended for hard-of-hearing children, which happen to contain both ISL and English audio voiceover conveying the same content.
+They use a speech-to-text model to transcribe the audio content, which they later manually corrected with the help of accompanying books also containing the same content.
+They also use MediaPipe to extract pose features, and have a certified ISL signer validate a small portion of the sign-text pairs.
+They provide a baseline based on the architecture proposed in @camgoz2020sign, and provide code.

 <!-- TODO: AFRISIGN (Shester and Mathias at AfricaNLP, ICLR 2023 workshop) -->

 #### Text-to-Video